Tips for Exporting Your Designs

 A Concepts design printed onto giftwrap via Spoonflower.

 You can see the huge amount of flexibility Concepts gives you.
 With all of these export options in your hands, we hope you’ll find a solution for every project.
-If you don’t see the export type you’re looking for, please email us at email@example.com and let us know.
+If you need help or don’t see the export type you’re looking for, please email us at email@example.com.
 Thanks!

 By Erica Christensen